uccser/cs-field-guide/text/en/curriculum-guides/apcsp/guide-programming-introduction.md

 - EK 5.5.1F Compound expressions using and, or, and not are part of most programming languages.
 - EK 5.5.1G Intuitive and formal reasoning about program components using Boolean concepts helps in developing correct programs.
 - EK 5.5.1H Computational methods may use lists and collections to solve problems.
+- EK 5.5.1I Lists and other collections can be treated as abstract data types (ADTs) in developing programs.
+- EK 5.5.1J Basic operations on collections include adding elements, removing elements, iterating over all elements, and determining whether an element is in a collection.

 ##Additions to FG?